vasiliipm/ds_simulator_karpov_courses/README.md

-# ds_simulator_karpov_courses
+# Data Science Simulator: hands-on training course in data analysis and machine learning
-Selected solutions from "Data Science Simulator", a data analysis and machine learning training course by karpov.courses - trimmed and shared with the authors' permission.
+This repository contains my solutions to tasks from **Data Science Simulator**, a hands-on training course in data analysis and machine learning by karpov.courses.
+Not every task is published here - only the ones I found interesting or worth revisiting.
+Each is shared with the permission of the course authors, and in a reduced form: the original problem statements and datasets are omitted.
+What's kept is my own code, reasoning, and commentary.